 The most common d30 is a rhombic triacontahedron.
 After the Platonic solids and the d10, these d30s are the most commonly available example of polyhedral dice.

 I go by RobertLovesPi on-line, and am interested in many things.
+The majority of these things are geometrical.
 Welcome to my little slice of the Internet.

 The viewpoints and opinions expressed on this website are my own.
 They should not be confused with the views of my employer, nor any other organization, nor institution, of any kind.